In the Garden Blog

 In this week of Cincinnati Gardening Made Simple, we address that it is HOT! and share some important summer watering tips to keep your plants looking great.

 Summer Watering Plant Tips

-- Always check your plants each time before you water.
+- Always check your plants each time before you water them.

 - Physically and visually check to make sure water is needed by pulling the mulch aside to look at the soil and feel to check the moisture levels of both the root ball and soil.